biobuddies/wellplated/README.md

 # Well Plated

-Python Django models for planning and tracking liquid transfers and measurements in plates and tubes.
+Python Django models for liquid in plates and tubes

+For planning what should happen, with strong constraints, and tracking what actually happened.

 ## TODO
-* Bulk create for containers using code_format and select_for_update on ContainerType.last_number
+* Well-in-range database constraints
+* Pre-barcoded containers (externally generated codes)
-* JSONField constraints for [OR Tools](https://developers.google.com/optimization/cp/cp_example) to check or optimize. `ContainerType.get_untracked()` will be a special case allowing infinite volume in and out.
+* JSONField constraints for [OR Tools](https://developers.google.com/optimization/cp/cp_example) to check or optimize. start and end purpose formats will be special cases allowing infinite volume out and in.
 * Enforce append-only behavior for most or all models/tables by continuing to grant SELECT and INSERT permissions but revoking UPDATE permission
 * Examples of attaching common measurements to Wells